Get the length of a Map in JavaScript

 console.log(map.size) // 2

-The size property returns an integer value representing how many entries the Map object has.
+The size property provides an integer value representing the number of entries in the Map object.

-Unlike the array's length property, the map's size property is read-only and can not be changed:
+Unlike the length property of an array, which can be found here, the size property of a map is read-only and cannot be modified:

 const map = new Map([